Research

 Major collaborative research projects

-CEPRU investigators lead research resources across collaborating institutions, including large prospective cohorts such as the European Prospective Investigation into Cancer and Nutrition (EPIC), the UK Breakthrough Generations Study (UKBGS), and national datasets such as those curated by the Small Area Health Statistics Unity (SASHU) at Imperial College.
+CEPRU investigators lead research resources across collaborating institutions, including large prospective cohorts such as the European Prospective Investigation into Cancer and Nutrition (EPIC), the Breast Cancer Now Generations Study, and national datasets such as those curated by the Small Area Health Statistics Unity (SASHU) at Imperial College.

 CEPRU leverages strategic partnerships between the ICR and The Royal Marsden NHS Foundation Trust, and between Imperial College, the Imperial College NHS Trust and the North West London Primary Care Networks to advance clinical and translational research.